Bizzo1975/personal-website-gen/Proxmox_Web_Hosting_Master_Plan_Full.md

 - If internet doesn't work, verify NAT is configured correctly on Proxmox (Step 4)
 - If you can't ping 8.8.8.8, check that Proxmox's iptables rules are correct
 - If you CAN ping 192.168.1.1 or 192.168.10.10, that's a security issue - check iptables rules on Proxmox
+- If you can't distinguish between dev and prod VMs, check their IPs: dev should be 192.168.20.10, prod should be 192.168.20.20
+- Both VMs can run simultaneously on the same Proxmox host without conflicts

 ---

-## Step 7: Deploy Next.js Website with Docker
+## Step 7: Deploy Next.js Website with Docker on Production VM

-**What you're doing:** Installing Docker (a container platform) and deploying your website.
+**What you're doing:** Installing Docker (a container platform) and deploying your production website on the production VM (192.168.20.20).
 Docker packages your application and all its dependencies together, making deployment easier and more reliable.

+**Important:** This step is for the **production VM only**.
+Your development VM (192.168.20.10) likely already has Docker and your dev environment running.
+This production deployment will be separate and isolated.

 **What is Docker?** Think of it like shipping containers for software.
 Your application, database, web server - everything is packaged in "containers" that run the same way everywhere.